unsplash/sum-types/docs/modules/index.ts.md

 ## create

-Create runtime constructors and a pattern matching function for a given sum type.
+Create runtime constructors and pattern matching functions for a given sum type.

 **Signature**